Chapter 28 : Waiting

 She had been bugging me ever since I told her off in the common over a month ago, constantly trying to get close to me again but in reality she was just pushing me farther and farther away.
 I never realized how much of a nag she could be.
 It was exasperating just being in the same room with her nowadays.
-Heck, sometimes I wish I could even kick her off the team just so I could see less of her.
+Heck, sometimes I wished I could kick her off the team just so I could see less of her.

 “Is something wrong?” she asked, looking shocked at my tone.

 I stopped walking and sighed, shaking my head slightly.
 “No, nothing’s wrong,” I said, turning around to face her.
 It’s not her fault she’s so aggravating to be around.

 “Okay,” she spoke, sounding unsure of my answer.
 “Great practice today,” she added a moment later, smiling.
 “I think we’ve really got a chance of winning this year.”